keshavbasanwal/myBookLibrary/README.md

 - The Left Hand of Darkness by Ursula K. Le Guin
 - Wuthering Heights by Emily Brontë
 - Foundation by Isaac Asimov
+- The God of Small Things by Arundhati Roy
 - Through the Looking-Glass by Lewis Carroll
 - The Illustrated Man by Ray Bradbury
 - The Count of Monte Cristo by Alexandre Dumas
 - The Stars My Destination by Alfred Bester
-- Why We Run Book by Bernd Heinrich
+- Why We Run by Bernd Heinrich
 - Lord of the Flies by William Golding
 - Crime and Punishment by Fyodor Dostoevsky
 - The Big Sleep by Raymond Chandler